KxSystems/docs/CONTRIBUTING/typography.md

 ```

 ### Dashes

-Use spaced endashes for parenthetical phrases – such as this – not spaced hyphens and not emdashes, spaced or unspaced.
+Use spaced endashes for parenthetical breaks – such as this – and not

-(The longer emdash—like this—is the more common style in American typography.)
+-   doubled hyphens -- such as this--or this
+-   spaced hyphens - such as this
+-   emdashes, spaced — such as this — or unspaced—such as this—even though it is the usual style in American typography

+The endash is Ctl+- on a Mac keyboard.

 Block elements